-During this period I found very funny to take-off and land everywhere, also on little grass-fields slightly levelled, and the hard thrust of my big engine together the 14 sq m of the wing are warranty of very short take-off and high vertical speed.
-Very funny, but most importantly, a safety factor for the bush flying.
+During this period I found very easy to take-off and land everywhere, also on little grass-fields slightly levelled, and the huge thrust of my big engine together the 14 sq m of the wing are assure very short take-off and high vertical speed.
+Very easy, but most importantly, a safety factor for the bush flying.

-Actually, my little “bush-aircraft” is composed by the titanium Strike-T nanotrike (15 kg emergency included), the Cors-Air Black Bull engine (235 cc, manual, 17,5 kg with a carbon 130 mm prop) and the GRIF HS-14 wing (29 kg).
+Actually, my little “bush-aircraft” is composed of the titanium Strike-T nanotrike (15 kg emergency included), the Cors-Air Black Bull engine (235 cc, manual, 17,5 kg with a carbon 130 cm prop) and the GRIF HS-14 wing (29 kg).
 Probably it is one of the more weight/thrust/performance ratio flying object.
 Surely, it is pure fun!

-During the last one year and half, I cleaned the spark plug every three flights, controlled the reduction belt tension and no more.
-I didn’t have any problems other than the loosening of the exaust insertion and of the air box.
+During the last one year and half, I cleaned the spark plug every three flights, checked the reduction belt tension and no more.
+I have not had any problems other than the loosening of the exaust connection and of the air box.
 Little problems rapidly solved just after landings, using the board tools.

 Reached the 50 hours, the Black Bull manual advice to substitute the spark-plug, the carburetor membranes and, if necessary, the reduction belt and the blades of the reed-valve system.
 Moreover, is necessary to control the air filter and the torque of nuts and bolts.
-But because I am not sure of the engine hours previous mine, we decide to proceed for a 100 hours complete revision with transfer of the engine on the operating table: open heart surgery on!
+But because I am not sure of the engine hours previous mine, we decided to do a 100 hours full inspection by putting of the engine on the operating table: open heart surgery on!